-Once you have visited our centre and met with our Director of Early Learning Services and decide to place your child/ren in our care, there are procedures that need to be followed.
+Once you have visited our centre and met with our Director of Program Services and have decided to place your child/ren in our care, there are procedures that need to be followed.
 All forms must be fully completed.
 All licensed centres in this region are mandated by the Department of Social Development to provide the following information: